Gen-DFL: Decision-Focused Generative Learning for Robust Decision Making: Introduction

 \section{Introduction}

-Decision-making under uncertainty is central to many real-world applications, including supply chain management, energy grid optimization, portfolio management, and transportation planning~\cite{SAHINIDIS2004971, liu2009theory, hhl003, delage2010distributionally, hu2016toward, kim2005optimal}.
-In these domains, decision makers must act based on incomplete information, relying on predictions from machine learning models to estimate key parameters such as future demand, asset returns, or power grid failures.
+Decision-making under uncertainty arises in many real-world applications, including supply chain management, energy grid optimization, portfolio management, and transportation planning~\cite{SAHINIDIS2004971, liu2009theory, hhl003, delage2010distributionally, hu2016toward, kim2005optimal,11297004}.
+In these settings, decision-makers act with incomplete information and use machine learning predictions to estimate uncertain parameters, such as future demand, outage risk in power grids, asset returns in portfolios, and travel times or flows in transportation systems, for various downstream optimization tasks.

-Standard methods, commonly referred to as predict-then-optimize (PTO)~\cite{elmachtoub2017smart}, tackle this problem by first training a predictive model to estimate the parameters of an optimization problem (e.g., expected demand or cost coefficients) and then using these estimates as inputs to an optimization model.
+Standard methods, commonly referred to as predict-then-optimize (PTO)~\cite{elmachtoub2017smart}, tackle this problem by first training a predictive model to estimate the parameters of an optimization problem (\eg, expected demand or cost coefficients) and then using these estimates as inputs to an optimization model.
 While the separation between prediction and optimization enhances efficiency, it also introduces a fundamental drawback.
-Predictive models are typically trained to minimize standard loss functions (e.g., mean squared error), which may not align with the true objective of minimizing decision costs.
+Predictive models are typically trained to minimize standard loss functions (\eg, mean squared error), which may not align with the true objective of minimizing decision costs.
 As a result, small prediction errors can propagate through the optimization process, leading to costly, suboptimal decisions.
 For instance, in power outage management \cite{zhu2021quantifying}, overestimating energy demand may lead to unnecessary resource allocation, whereas underestimation could result in supply shortages and prolonged downtime.

 To address this issue, decision-focused learning (DFL) integrates prediction and optimization into a single end-to-end framework~\cite{donti2017task, Mandi_2024}.
 Instead of optimizing purely for predictive accuracy, DFL trains machine learning models with the explicit goal of minimizing the final decision cost.
 This key idea is enabled by differentiating the optimization process within the learning loop, and results in an alignment of the model’s predictions with their downstream impact.
-This approach has shown clear improvements in structured decision-making tasks where the optimization landscape is well-behaved and relatively low-dimensional.
+This approach has shown clear improvements in structured decision-making tasks where the optimization landscape is well-behaved and relatively low-dimensional in practice.